Skip to content

 With the right tools and equipment in hand, you'll be ready to start your mini-split installation.
 Take your time and follow the instructions carefully for best results.
 If anything seems too difficult, don't hesitate to call an HVAC pro.
 Your unit warranty may require professional installation anyway.

 Now that you have all the necessary components, it’s time to install your mini split air conditioner.
-This is a DIY project for those comfortable with minor electrical and HVAC work.
+This DIY project is for those comfortable with minor electrical and HVAC work.
 If that’s you, follow these steps:

 Select the Installation Location